 You can turn off notifications so that you can leave your computer running, but not be disturbed by notifications.

-Press the Windows key or select the Windows Start button and select Settings > System > Notifications & actions.
-From here you can enable/disable notifications for all of your apps or choose which apps to enable/disable.
+Tap the Windows Start button and tap Settings > System > Notifications & actions.
+From here you can enable/disable notifications for all of your apps or choose which apps to enable/ disable

 How do I unlock my computer?